Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: NN-Turb architecture

 \section{NN-Turb architecture}

 Figure~\ref{fig:Archi} illustrates the architecture of NN-Turb.
 It is a fully convolutional U-net architecture grounding on multi-scale decomposition to modify the Gaussian white noise used as input.
 Thus, it is composed of an encoder, and a decoder that are connected by a convolutional bridge.
+Because of the symmetry of the architecture, both the Gaussian white noise used as input and the output field have the same size, \textit{i.e.} the same number $N$ of samples.

 The encoder blocks are the combination of 1{\sc d} convolution layer with batch normalization, non-linear ReLU activation function and average pooling.
 The decoder blocks are the combination of 1{\sc d} convolution transpose layer with batch normalization, non-linear ReLU activation and upsampling layer.
 A bridge with a 1{\sc d} convolution layer with batch normalization and non-linear ReLU activation followed by a 1{\sc d} convolution transpose layer with batch normalization and non-linear ReLU activation is used to connect the encoder and the decoder of the U-net.
 The number of channels evolves as follows: $1 \rightarrow 16 \rightarrow 32 \rightarrow 64 \rightarrow 128 \rightarrow 256 \rightarrow 128 \rightarrow 64 \rightarrow 32 \rightarrow 16 \rightarrow 1$) and the kernel sizes are $[1,2,4,8,16,32,64]$.
 Furthermore, we introduced additive long-skip connections between the encoder and the decoder layers~\cite{Ronneberger2015}.